 Day 1: Warsaw

 Transfer from the airport/railway station to your hotel.
 Accommodation and free evening.
+Overnight in Warsaw

 Day 2: Warsaw

 This morning enjoy a city tour of Warsaw which is the biggest Polish city and the capital of Poland.
 The city of contrasts where history blends with modernity.
 Sightseeing includes such highlights as the Palace of Culture, the Royal Route and Lazienki Garden.
 You will pay a visit to former Jewish ghetto and have the opportunity to see the Umschlagplatz.
 You won’t miss the Old Town with characteristic Sigismund’s column and the Royal Castle.
 Listen to the legend of the Warsaw mermaid and take a picture of Chopin’s Monument.
-Evening in Warsaw
+Overnight in Warsaw

 Day 3: Wolf’s Lair & journey to Gdansk

 Our driver will pick you up from your hotel this morning and take you for a journey north to Mazury region.
 It was here, in the middle of the woods of the “Land of Thousand Lakes”, where Hitler chose for his headquarters.
 He spent here over 800 days during World War 2 and escaped the failed assassination attempt on his life in 1944.
 After a guided walk and exploration of Wolf’s Lair, you will continue your journey to Gdansk.
-Dinner and overnight in Gdansk.
+Overnight in Gdansk.

 Day 4: Tricity (Gdansk – Gdynia – Sopot)

 The area called Tricity consists of Gdansk, Gdynia and Sopot.
 The cities significantly differ from each other.
 Gdansk is famous for its architecture and monuments while Sopot, well known spa resort enchants with the atmosphere of relaxation and rest.
 Gdynia is the most modern city and in its harbour you will find “Dar Pomorza”, the beautiful tall ship.
 You will not miss the Oliwa cathedral where you will listen to an amazing, 20 minutes organ concert.
-Return to Gdansk for dinner and overnight.
+Return to Gdansk for overnight.